 Once construction completes on these new fabrication plants, supply would be able to meet current demand for chips.
 It remains to be seen if chip demand will continue to scale into the future, but as of now, these new expansions show promising opportunity for OEM manufacturers around the world.

 Want to follow personalized news in supply chain?

 Our new supply chain module sends automated alerts customized to each users’ industry and product, allowing them access to a wide range of industry-impacting news.
 This helps immensely in risk-forecasting, so customers can route their supply chain to meet production numbers and demand.
 Currently, risk scores for parts produced in Asia are at an all-time high-risk rating, so expansion news points to a future of not only more production and inventory options, but lower prices as well.

-To learn more about our supply chain module, please visit https://www.siliconexpert.com/supply-chain/.
+To learn more about our Supply Chain Risk Management tool, please visit https://www.siliconexpert.com/scrm/.
 If you’d like a demo, please contact your local SiliconExpert support agent, or contact us below.